moms night out

 To step out of the homestead

-Sip on a stiff drink, we just might
+Sip on a stiff drink, she just might

 The above feeling so rare